 Each year, people in Winsted and surrounding communities look forward to the second weekend in August, because that’s when it’s time for the Winsted Summer Festival.

-The 2014 event included a canoe race, fireworks, live music, a 5k run, two parades, a beanbag tournament, a horseshoe throwing competition, and much more.
+The 2016 event included a canoe race, fireworks, live music, a fun run, two parades, a beanbag tournament, a horseshoe throwing competition, pedal pull, petting zoo, and much more.

-The 26th annual Bratbusters took place the first evening of the festival.
-That evening, several people also raced canoes and kayaks for the opportunity to win Winsted Bucks (certificates that can be used like cash at Winsted businesses.)
+The 28th annual Brat Busters took place the first day of the festival.
+That evening, several people also raced canoes for the opportunity to win Winsted Bucks (certificates that can be used like cash at Winsted businesses.)

-For the kiddie parade, Hunter Bush, Breann Mickolichek, and Brinley Bush won the kiddie parade’s princess category, and first-place overall.
-Six categories were represented, including princesses, wagons and wheels, storybook, clowns, athletes/sports, and miscellaneous.
+For the kiddie parade, six categories were represented, including princesses, wagons and wheels, storybook, clowns, athletes/sports, and miscellaneous.

 Anyone who would like more information about the upcoming celebration, or is interested in being on the committee, can contact Dale Maus at (320) 485-3825 or e-mail him at email@example.com.